mdmjsh/FPR/write_up.md

 ghci> p4 !!
 1
 (17,"XVII")

-To fully implement this we'd want Pair to derive `num` and then declare all arithmetic operator for Pairs, but this partial implementation does give us enough to refactor the above code without the intermediate step:
+To fully implement this we'd want Pair to derrive `num` and then declare all arthimatic opperator for Pairs, but this partial implemention does give us enough to refactor the above code without the intermediate step:

 \begin{code}